hyperware-ai/hyperware-book/src/system/terminal.md

 # Terminal

-The [terminal syntax](https://github.com/kinode-dao/kinode?tab=readme-ov-file#terminal-syntax) is specified in the main Kinode repository.
+The [terminal syntax](https://github.com/hyperware-ai/hyperdrive?tab=readme-ov-file#terminal-syntax) is specified in the main Hyperdrive repository.

 ## Commands

-All commands in the [terminal](https://github.com/kinode-dao/kinode/tree/main/kinode/packages/terminal) are calling scripts — a special kind of process.
+All commands in the [terminal](https://github.com/hyperware-ai/hyperdrive/tree/main/hyperdrive/packages/terminal) are calling scripts — a special kind of process.
-Kinode comes pre-loaded with a number of scripts useful for debugging and everyday use.
+Hyperdrive comes pre-loaded with a number of scripts useful for debugging and everyday use.
 These scripts are fully named `<SCRIPT>:terminal:sys` e.g `hi:terminal:sys`, but the distro [aliases](#alias---alias-a-script-name) these to short names, in this case just `hi`, for convenience.

-### `hi` - ping another kinode
+### `hi` - ping another node

 ```
 Usage: hi <KNS_ID> <MESSAGE>